Leicestershire County Cricket Club: 19th century

 Little more is heard of Leicestershire cricket until the formation of the present club on 25 March 1879.

 Essex CCC versus Leicestershire CCC at Leyton on 14, 15 & 16 May 1894 was the first first-class match for both clubs.
 In 1895, the County Championship was restructured into a 14-team competition with the introduction of Essex, Leicestershire and Warwickshire CCC.

 Early and mid-20th century

 Leicestershire's first 70 years were largely spent in lower table mediocrity, with few notable exceptions.
 In 1953, the motivation of secretary-captain Charles Palmer lifted the side fleetingly to third place, but most of the rest of the 1950s was spent propping up the table, or thereabouts.

 Start of improvement: The late 1950s and the 1960s

-Change came in the late 1950s with the recruitment of the charismatic Willie Watson at the end of a distinguished career with England and Yorkshire.
+Change came in the late 1950s with the recruitment of Willie Watson at the end of his career with England and Yorkshire.
 Watson's run gathering sparked the home-grown Maurice Hallam into becoming one of England's best opening batsmen.
 In bowling, Leicestershire had an erratically successful group of seamers in Terry Spencer, Brian Boshier, John Cotton and Jack van Geloven, plus the spin of John Savage.

 Another change was in the captaincy: Tony Lock, the former England and Surrey spinner who had galvanised Western Australia.